kjes4pres/Project_3_FYSSTK/README.md

 * `Code/functions/activation_funcs.py`: Activation functions and their derivatives for our own-built FFNN.
 * `Code/functions/cost_functions.py`: Cross entropy cost function and its derivative for our own-built FFNN.
 * `Code/functions/ffnn.py`: Our own-built FFNN class.
-* `Code/functions/make_dataset.py`: Class for the PyTorch built NN for reading in the dataset in a PyTorch-compatible way.
+* `Code/functions/make_dataset.py`: Class for reading in the dataset in a PyTorch-compatible way.
 * `Code/functions/nn_pytorch.py`: PyTorch based NN class.

 Notebooks for running the code and plotting:
-* `Code/main/LogisticRegression.ipynb`: Results for logistic regression using FFNN and PyTorch NN with one layer, on weather class prediction.
+* `Code/main/LogisticRegression.ipynb`: Results for logistic regression using FFNN and PyTorch NN, on weather type prediction.
-* `Code/main/NeuralNetworks.ipynb`: Results for weather type prediction using FFNN and PyTorch NN.
+* `Code/main/NeuralNetworks.ipynb`: Results for weather type prediction using deeper FFNN and PyTorch NN.
 * `Code/main/Weather_cls_dataset.ipynb`: Overview of the weather type dataset used in training and evaluation.